Every product business lives between two failures.

 Most replenishment tools are arithmetic engines wrapped in a dashboard.
 They apply correct formulas to a flawed input and produce confident, wrong answers — under-ordering winners, overlooking dead stock, treating a lucky sale and a real trend as the same thing.

 Stockmind starts one level deeper.
-It treats velocity not as a given but as something that has to be measured honestly, accounting for the days a product could actually be sold, the age of new arrivals, and the difference between demand and availability.
+It treats velocity not as a given but as something that has to be measured honestly — accounting for the days a product could actually be sold, the age of new arrivals, the direction demand is moving, and the difference between demand and availability.
 Get that foundation right and the rest of the system inherits the accuracy automatically.

 That's the case for Stockmind, and it isn't a feature list.
 It's a single, structural insight applied with discipline: you can't sell what's not on the shelf, so don't let your tools pretend otherwise.
 Every empty day that calendar-day math counts as weak demand is a sale you're being told to walk away from.
 Stockmind simply refuses to count those days against you — and in a business that lives between the empty shelf and the frozen warehouse, that refusal is the difference between a tool that describes your inventory and one that actually understands it.